NUBIC/ncs_staff_portal/README.md

 Example:

     ncs_staff_portal:
-      # Repository for staff portal.
+      # Repository for NCS Navigator Ops.
 This will always be this value
       # unless you wish to deploy your own fork.
       repo: "git://github.com/NUBIC/ncs_staff_portal.git"
       # path on the server where application will be deployed